 So Joseph died at the age of a hundred and ten.
 And after they embalmed him, he was placed in a coffin in Egypt.

-The earliest dated Egyptian mummies happened naturally, preserved by the relentless heat and arid climate of the ancient Near East.
+The earliest-dated Egyptian mummies happened naturally—their bodies preserved by the relentless heat and arid climate of the ancient Near East.
 Around 2,600 B.C.E, long before Joseph’s time, Egypt formalized a mummification process.

-The Greek historian Herodotus was among the first outsiders to document mummification.
-“The embalmers [first] took out the brains and entrails and washed them in palm wine… they began to anoint the body with the oil of cedar, myrrh, cinnamon, and cassia.”
+“The embalmers took out the brains and entrails and washed them in palm wine,” the Greek historian Herodotus explained.
+“They began to anoint the body with the oil of cedar, myrrh, cinnamon, and cassia.”

-Mummification is not simply a medical practice, but a spiritual rite.
-Archaeologists have unearthed amulets believed to provide blessing, and canopic jars which pair individual organs to gods for protection.
+Mummification was not simply a medical practice, but a spiritual rite.
+Archaeologists have unearthed amulets believed to provide blessing, and canopic jars which paired individual organs to gods for protection.
 Many mummies held a papyrus scroll containing spells from the Book of the Dead.

-The Bible makes a point to show that Joseph asked for his father to be embalmed by doctors.
-Egyptian priests would have been normative, and Joseph’s maneuver likely exempted Jacob from some of the spiritual murkiness of mummification.
-But as a ruling official under Pharaoh, Joseph would have had a full Egyptian burial ceremony.
+The Bible made a point to show that Joseph asked for his father to be embalmed by doctors.
+Priests would have been normative, and Joseph’s maneuver likely exempted Jacob from some of the spiritual murkiness of mummification.
+But because he had been a ruling official under Pharaoh, Joseph’s body would have had a full Egyptian burial ceremony.

 God knows the true resting place of our hearts.
-There is not only tension, but great purpose in a person wholly submitted to God yet embedded in a foreign culture.
-How else will the nations be reached?
+God also values a person wholly submitted to him yet embedded in a pagan culture—how else will the nations be reached?
 How will each vocation be redeemed?

 The inaugural book of the Bible ends with two of Israel’s patriarchs in Egyptian sarcophagi.
 The author seems unconcerned by this point.
 He knows it’s the end of a book, not the end of the story.
 More importantly, his faith wasn’t in men for redemption, but in the coming Messiah.